embeddedTS/buildroot-ts/README.md

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

 	make ts7250v3_defconfig all

+### ts7400v2_defconfig
+* Supports TS-7400-V2 devices with PCB revision B or newer
+* Generates a minimal Linux with hardware support (based on 4.9 kernel)
+* Outputs `sdimage.img` which can be written to to SD or eMMC on the device.

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make ts7400v2_defconfig all

 ### ts7553v2_defconfig
 * Supports TS-7553-V2 devices